Quinnipiac University

 Client: Regional Water Authority

 Located in Maspeth, Queens, Shaft 18B will serve as a new connection to the existing NYC Water Supply Tunnel.
-Our group is tasked with designing a retaining wall to protect the adjacent Long Island Railroad to ensure it can remain operational during the drilling and blasting of Shaft 18B.
+Our group was tasked with designing a retaining wall to protect the adjacent Long Island Railroad to ensure it can remain operational during the drilling and blasting of Shaft 18B.
 Our portion of wall will tie into an existing retaining wall built prior to this project.
-It will be extended 30 feet, turn at a 45° angle, extend another 20 feet and tie into another existing wall.
+It will be extended 30 feet, turn at a 45-degree angle, extend another 20 feet and tie into another existing wall.

 Student Team Members: Gianluca Chiodi, Jason Collett, Luca Fanelli, Stephen Schmidt, Tiana Walker